ObliviousHarmony/vscode-php-codesniffer/README.md

 #### `Automatic`

 When selected, this option will cause the extension to search for an applicable coding standard file (`.phpcs.xml`, `phpcs.xml`, `.phpcs.xml.dist`, `phpcs.xml.dist`).
-The extension starts in the document's directory and traverses through parent directories until it reaches the workspace root.
+The extension starts in the document's folder and traverses through parent directories until it reaches the workspace root.
 If the extension fails to find a file it will do nothing and output an error.

 #### `Custom`